gnebbia/kb/docs/README.md

 kb edit --title "git" --category "cheatsheet"
 # or
 kb edit -t "git" -c "cheatsheet"
-# or if git is a unique artifact
+# or if git is unique as artifact
 kb edit git
 ```